roynguithi/concerts/README.md

+Concert Management System manages concerts, bands, and venues using a relational database with SQLAlchemy ORM.
+The system allows for adding bands, venues, and concerts and provides various querying methods for managing and analyzing concerts.
 Project Overview
 The Concert Management System models the relationship between Bands, Venues, and Concerts.
 It establishes a many-to-many relationship between Bands and Venues via Concerts.
 The system tracks:
-    Bands and their hometowns
+    [a]Bands and their hometowns
-    Venues and their locations
+    [b]Venues and their locations
-    Concerts, which associate bands and venues with performance dates Prerequisites
+    [c]Concerts, which associate bands and venues with performance dates Prerequisites
 Before you begin, ensure you have the following installed:
     [a]Python 3.x